 First degree rape includes 7 specific acts of rape, including sex with a person under the age of 14, regardless of consent; forcible rape; rape by instrumentation resulting in bodily harm; and rape of an unconscious victim.

-Learn more about Oklahoma rape laws, penalties, and possible criminal defense strategies here.
-Please get in touch with us if you are looking for a criminal defense attorney based in Norman, Oklahoma.
+Learn more about Oklahoma rape laws, penalties, and possible criminal defense strategies by talking with an experienced Oklahoma rape attorney.